ssanderson/pycon-2016/outline.md

     >>> list(addone.__code__.co_code)
     [124, 0, 0, 100, 1, 0, 23, 83]

 Each instruction is a single unsigned byte.
-For instructions that take arguments, two bytes are used for the argument.
+Some instructions accept arguments, which modify the behavior of the instruction.
+For example, `LOAD` instructions take an argument describing where to find the value to be loaded.
+For instructions that take arguments, the two bytes after the opcode are used to describe the argument.

-- `124` is the opcode for `LOAD_FAST`.
-The next two values are two bytes representing the argument to `LOAD_FAST`, which is the index into the fast (aka local) variable storage, interpreted as a little-endian 2-byte integer.
+- `124, 0, 0`: `124` is the opcode for `LOAD_FAST`.
+The next two bytes
+  represent the argument to `LOAD_FAST`, which is an index into the fast (aka local) variable storage, interpreted as a little-endian 2-byte integer.
+This says to load the local variable at index 0 onto the stack.

-- `100` is the opcode for `LOAD_CONST`.
-The argument to `LOAD_CONST` is also a 2-byte little-endian (note that the `1` comes first!) integer, representing the index into the constants tuple of the constant to load.
+- `100, 0, 0`: `100` is the opcode for `LOAD_CONST`.
+The argument to
+  `LOAD_CONST` is also a 2-byte little-endian (note that the `1` comes first!) integer, representing the index into the constants tuple of the constant to load.
+This says to load the constant at index 1 onto the stack.

 - `23` is the opcode for `BINARY_ADD`.  `BINARY_ADD` is always the same, so
   there's no argument at the bytecode level.
+This says to pop two values off the stack, add them, and push the result back onto the stack.

 - `83` is the opcode for `RETURN_VALUE`.
 Like `BINARY_ADD` it just operates on
   the stack, so it doesn't take a bytecode argument.

 That covers the bytecode.
-What are the other arguments we need?
+What other arguments do we need?

 - `argcount` is the number of arguments accepted by the function. `1` for us.
-- `kwonlyargcount` is 0 because we have no keyword only arguments. `0` for us.
+- `kwonlyargcount` is the number of keyword-only arguments accepted by the function. `0` for us.
-- `nlocals` is the number of local variables. `1` for us.
+- `nlocals` is the number of local variables. `1` (`x`) for us.
 - `stacksize` is the maximum number of values that will be on the stack at any given time.
-In our case, the maximum value is 2, right before we execute `BINARY_ADD`.
+In our case, the maximum value is 2: `x` and `1` are both on the stack right before we execute `BINARY_ADD`.
 - `flags` is a 32-bit bitmask providing metadata about the function.
 There are lots of flags: